 The good case: it costs nothing, it lives next to your code, and you can pipe it anywhere.

-The bad case: at fifty commits a day with messages like fix, wip, and update, the log is illegible.
+The bad case: at AI-assisted volume with messages like fix, wip, and update, the log is illegible.
 You can scan it.
 You cannot understand it.

-Use this when you have ten or fewer commits in the window and the messages are real.
+Use this when the week is small and the messages are real.

 Option 2: GitHub Insights